CSCfi/pebbles/doc/source/group_owners_guide.rst

 A regular user can do the following things on a Pebbles instance:

 * Join and exit a group
-* Run an instance based on the blueprints belonging to his groups
+* Run an instance based on the environments belonging to his groups
 * Destroy an instance they started earlier

-Instructions for creating a group and its blueprint
+Instructions for creating a group and its environment
 ---------------------------------------------------

 **Creating a Group:**